Laufey and Kratos together in a God of War story scene

 God of War (2018)

-Kratos and Atreus set out to honor Faye’s final wish by carrying her ashes to Jotunheim.
-This is the key living-world starting point for Laufey’s story context.
+Kratos and Atreus honor Laufey's final wish by carrying her ashes to Jotunheim.
+That funeral is the key living-world starting point for the new game.

 4. 04